Meteor-Community-Packages/meteor-postcss/README.md

 - - -

-**Version 1.0.0 is for Meteor 1.3 and above.
-For older Meteor versions you can use 0.2.5.**
+Version 1.1.1 is for Meteor 1.3.*.
+For older Meteor versions you can use 0.2.5

 This package allows you to use PostCSS plugins with **.css files**.
 You can add your custom plugins by adding Npm packages using `package.json`.
 You can also use your favourite preprocessor side by side with this package.
 It allows you to enable many PostCSS plugins, for example **Autoprefixer** for all preprocessors you use.
 (Of course you can use it whithout any preprocessor too).